brownplt/B2T2/InterestingOrIllustrativeUses.md

 We found a link between orange beans and acne (p < 0.05).
 ```

-## Jelly Bean Heterologous
+## Jelly Bean Heterogeneous

-This example program is similar to Jelly Bean Homologous but processes a table with an extra column, `"name"`.
+This example program is similar to Jelly Bean Homogeneous but processes a table with an extra column, `"name"`.
 This column is dropped before calling the `pHacking` function.
-This example is interesting because the type system needs to understand that after dropping the column, the table will be a table of numbers.
+This example is interesting because the type system needs to understand that after dropping the column, the table will be a table of Boolean values.

 ```lua
 > pHacking(drop(tableJM, "name"))